 Generally, the best way to find more affordable health insurance in Australia is to:

 - Do your research and know the benefits you want your health plan to cover.
 If you only wish to avoid the LHC loading and MLS, then a Basic Hospital plan might suffice.

 - Shop around and compare costs from some of the major health funds available in your state.

-- Consider higher co-payments to reduce your monthly premiums.
+- Consider a higher Excess to reduce your monthly premiums.
 However, make sure you have that amount of money saved and ready when needed.

 - Consider combining plans into one policy purchased from the same insurer; this may result in a discount.

 - Pay your annual premium as a lump sum before the 1ste of April to avoid the yearly price increase.